News Story Manager

 In what ways do you believe the Water Resources Center can adapt to emerging technologies and methodologies to stay at the forefront of the field?

 Wen: To stay at the forefront of the field, WRC will continue to monitor all key indicators such as population growth and change, budget constraints, climate change, urbanization, and new technologies such as Artificial Intelligence, to anticipate future water resources issues and their potential impacts on infrastructure, ecosystems, and communities.
 We will foster strategic partnerships and collaborations with government agencies, academia, industries, and Non-Governmental Organizations to leverage expertise, share knowledge, and exchange best practices.
 By engaging with a diverse range of stakeholders, we can enhance our collective understanding of emerging trends and develop better strategies.
-WRC will also contribute to developing policy frameworks and guidelines that support proactive and adaptive water resources management, and continue to build capacity within USACE and its partners to anticipate and respond to future challenges.
+WRC will also contribute to developing priority frameworks and guidelines that support proactive and adaptive water resources management, and continue to build capacity within USACE and its partners to anticipate and respond to future challenges.
 Promoting innovation and technology adoption as key drivers of future solutions will be a priority, and supporting new initiatives, technologies, and approaches will be essential.

 The Water Resources Center has a rich history of impactful innovations.
 Are there any particular areas, programs, or projects you're eager to explore or enhance during your tenure?